DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: UTG Feature Extractor

-To counteract the impact of code modifications, it requires a high robustness of the graph embedding model.
-To this end, we find that the Mask strategy is very suitable.
-First, the Mask strategy can be viewed as an adversarial attack that provides a new view of the graph as data augmentation.
-Second, according to previous work~\cite{li2022maskgae}, masking a certain part of the fringe edges/nodes can significantly reduce the redundancy of two paired subgraphs, thereby avoiding trivial overlapping subgraphs.
-Furthermore, previous empirical evidence~\cite{rong2019dropedge} shows that fringe information is often redundant for downstream tasks such as node classification.
-In general, Mask strategies can be divided into Edge-wise random masking and Path-wise random masking.
-In this study, we adopt the Edge-wise random masking, which is defined as:
+In the underground economy, developers always generate new apps by modifying parts of the existing apps.
+To counteract the impact of code modifications, it requires high robustness of the graph embedding model.
+To this end, we propose a novel algorithm, MaskGAE, which adopts the Mask strategy before the \sg{} embedding.
+Specifically, the Mask strategy can be viewed as an adversarial attack that provides a new graph as data augmentation.
+In this paper, we adopt Edge-wise random masking, which is defined as:

-where $\varepsilon$ denotes the edge within the $\mathcal{E}$.
-We use the Bernoulli random function to mask a part of edges as the input for the next stage.